badbatch/graphql-box/README.md

 #### Subscription messages

-Use the `message` method to create a `messageHandler`.
+For websocket messages to a server for subscriptions, use the `message` method to create a `messageHandler`.
 This function returns an event handler for the websocket's message event.
 The handler will create the subscription and send the responses.

 ```javascript
 // app.js